-The First Law of Innovation: A Successful Innovation Must Offer a Solution - Lorraine Marchand
+The 1st Law of Innovation: A Successful Innovation Must Offer a Solution - Lorraine Marchand

 Steve Jobs once said, “Innovation distinguishes between a leader and a follower.”
 However, being innovative is not always easy, and not everyone can go through with their ideas - yet.

 Professor Lorraine Marchand is bringing forth the key to innovation in her upcoming book ‘The Innovation Mindset’.

 A life sciences consultant, speaker, writer, and professor — Professor Marchand is an expert at showing entrepreneurs how to communicate the value of their innovations to investors.

 We are in an ongoing conversation with Lorraine to discuss her upcoming book The Innovation Mindset.
 Our monthly conversations with her will give readers a sneak-peak into what’s to come, and how to obtain an innovation mindset.
 During this conversation, Professor Marchand tells us about her first law of innovation.